TrentSJohnson/Alice-Hill-Website/src/pages/choices/kentucky/yayColorado.md

 choice3: ""
 book: ""
 ---
-You guys are both excited about the new opportunities that the trip will bring.
+You guys are both excited about the new opportunities that moving will bring.